 In September 2015, the Company entered into an agreement with Collagen Solutions (UK) Limited (the "Supplier") to purchase soluble collagen that meets specifications provided by the Company.
 The initial term of the agreement is three years and will automatically renew from year to year thereafter unless otherwise terminated with at least 180 days' notice by either party.
-Pursuant to the agreement, starting 12 months after entering into the agreement, the Company will be required to order a minimum amount of material and/or services totaling \$0.2 million from the Supplier in each calendar year until the expiration of the initial term of the agreement.
-The Company also committed to pay a non-refundable payment totaling \$0.1 million by the end of 2015.
-This expense was recorded to research and development expense as of December 31, 2015.
+In February 2017, the Company entered into an amendment with the Supplier.
+Pursuant to the amendment, the Company agreed to pay the Supplier approximately \$0.1 million in exchange for eliminating the minimum annual order of material and/or services and any other amounts due Supplier.
+The payment of \$0.1 million will be made over the 18 months following the date of the amendment.
+As of December 31, 2017, the Company has paid \$30 thousand under the terms of the amendment.
+The remaining amount of \$70 thousand is expected to be paid over the next 6 months.